 When you understand that, your anger at others quickly disappears.
 It is replaced by a desire to do what you can to help relieve their pain.

 The Pitfalls of Helping Someone in Emotional Pain

-The drowning story is a powerful metaphor, but actually it’s too easy.
+The drowning story is a powerful metaphor for understanding emotional pain, but actually it’s too easy.
 The circumstances of real life are much more difficult.

 The Danger of Lifesaving

 In real life, drowning people are desperate and dangerous.
 With occasional exceptions, they will fight your efforts to save them.
 If you throw a rope, they’ll yank on it and knock you off balance.
 If you go out in a rowboat, they’ll tip you over.
 And if you’re brave enough–or perhaps foolish enough–to jump in the water to help them, they’ll pull you under the surface.

 Anyone who has attempted to be a wise man for another person knows how this metaphor plays out.
 Emotionally drowning people are desperate.